 • Applicator provides robust, reproducible heating • 95% confidence interval of 0.4˚C • Selective heating focus with electronic steering precision • 5 MR-based Hyperthermia Systems already Installed

 1) It shows that our systems design and manufacturing is solid, even in the most sophisticated products; 2) When designing a multi-hospital, multi-country clinical study, there is hardware reliance; and 3) The research community continues to invest its time in system validation, necessary to maintain standards that industry should follow.

 About the BSD-2000 3D/MR

 Pyrexar Medical manufactures the most advanced hyperthermia treatment systems in the world.
-The model BSD-2000-3D/MR has the capability to focus radiated RF power to deep sites in the body with 3D electronic steering.
-A further unique advancement of this configuration is that it has been integrated with magnetic resonance imaging (MRI) which has been adapted to display non-invasive temperature change images during the elevated temperature treatments.
-This unique system provides image guided thermal therapy of deep tumors within the patient’s body.
+The model BSD-2000-3D/MR can focus radiated RF power to deep sites in the body with 3D electronic steering.
+Further unique advancement of this configuration is that it has been integrated with magnetic resonance imaging (MRI), which has been adapted to display non-invasive temperature change images during the elevated temperature treatments.
+This unique system provides image-guided thermal therapy of deep tumors within the patient’s body.

 New features include: